 Daily and Weekly Structure

-Daily, aim for a 20 to 30 minute walk, 10 minutes of breath or mind work, three balanced meals, two snacks, and a wind-down hour before bed.
+Aim for a 20 to 30 minute walk, 10 minutes of breath or mind work, three balanced meals, two snacks, and a wind-down hour before bed.
+Drink water steadily through the day rather than in big bursts.

-Weekly, add 1 to 2 prenatal yoga sessions, a meal prep block to reduce decision fatigue, and a planning conversation with your partner about the days ahead.
+Add 1 to 2 prenatal yoga sessions, a meal prep block to reduce decision fatigue, and a planning conversation with your partner about the days ahead.
 Birth prep classes if available.
+A weekly bath with epsom salt for muscle relief, where your provider clears it.

 Common Pitfalls